You want to go travelling, but why Australia?

-If you’re a beach person then Australia should work for you, I mean if you wanted to beach for every day of the year, you’d fill your time for over 27 years so you should be ok.
+If you’re a beach person then Australia should work for you, I mean if you went to a different beach for every day of the year, you’d fill your time for around 29 years so you should be ok.

 If City and Beach time is a bit low-key and you’re an adrenaline junkie then this country works for you for sure.
 You can Skydive in 15-20 places, AJ Hackett has a bungy site and both NSW and North Queensland have fantastic White Water Rafting opportunities.

-Aussies love the outdoors and there are so many opportunities to generally be active, whether it adrenaline or not.
+Aussies love the outdoors and there are so many opportunities to generally be active, whether it is adrenaline-fuelled or not.

 There are a lot of places in the world where people say’ I want to go there to do x, y and z’ the great thing about Australia is it has so many of those things.

 So whether it’s scuba diving the Great Barrier Reef, a classy weekend of tasting food and wine in Melbourne or swag camping and crocodile spotting in the Northern Territory